lerna-lite/lerna-lite/README.md

 ### Usage

-Add custom NPM scripts or simply run the commands in your shell with the Lerna-Lite CLI, you can see below some very basic script samples.
+Add custom NPM scripts or simply run the commands in your shell with the Lerna-Lite CLI, you can see below some very basic Lerna npm script samples.

 ```js
 // package.json / npm scripts